 So as you have probably realized, the badminton scoring system has come a long way.
 The professional matches employ the modern scoring system of playing to a set of 3 for 21 rally points.

 However, it’s wise to know the rules of all the scoring systems.
-That way while, practicing badminton at home[how to practice badminton at home], you can adopt whichever method that suits you most.
+That way while, practicing badminton at home, you can adopt whichever method that suits you most.